 Professor Kate Oakley

-- Head of School/Professor of Cultural Policy (School of Culture & Creative Arts)
+- Head of School/Professor of Cultural Policy (Theatre, Film & Television Studies)

 My research, which is the broad area of cultural industries and the cultural economy, falls into three categories, which in shorthand I describe as: policy, place and labour.
 I have published widely in cultural policy including two books Cultural Policy, with David Bell in the Routledge Key Ideas in Media and Cultural Studies Series and Culture, Economy & Politics: the case of New Labour, co-authored with David Hesmondhalgh, David Lee and Melissa Nisbett.